loomio/loomio-coop-handbook/sprints.md

 ### The Sprint Board

+(Due to resource constraints, Loomio sprint boards are no longer public.)

 Probably the best way to understand it is to look at our sprint board on Trello:

 [![Loomio's Sprint Board on Trello](img/loomio-sprint-trello-board.png)](http://loomio.coop/img/loomio-sprint-trello-board.png)